Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 };
 ```

-> Technically, you can get away with violating this rule if you're _only_ using
+Technically, you can get away with violating this rule if you're _sure_ you'll
-> [dynamic imports/require statements with string literal arguments][11].
-Be
+only ever use [dynamic imports/require statements with string literal
-> careful.
+arguments][11].

 ## Examples